Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in Computational and Applied Mathematics and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.
 Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am in general interested in numerical analysis and applied math related to quantum science and technology.
+I am in general interested in numerical analysis and applied math related to quantum material science and technology.
 To be specfic, I am interested in

 __Applied Math__: Applied Analysis, Applied Probability and Numerical Analysis